Facts about

 this temperature to 78 degrees F

-or more if you use a good pool cover and keep it on your pool when
+or more if you use a good Solar cover and keep it on your pool when

 the pool is not in use.